 See a movie.

 Going to the movies is a tried-and-true way to beat the summer heat.
-Check out the Theatres at Canal Place for a special movie-watching setting, complete with a full food menu and adult beverages.
+Check out the Cinebarre Canal Place 9 Theatres for a special movie-watching setting, complete with a full food menu and adult beverages.
 If you’re looking for more of a traditional movie experience, check out the Prytania Theatre’s Classic Movie Series, with showings on Sundays and Wednesdays at 10 a.m.
-The more recently opened Broad Theater features four screens, buttery popcorn, and a bar with happy hour pricing Monday to Wednesday from 4:00 to 6:00 p.m.
-On select Mondays during the summer, you can also catch a free flick at The Orpheum Theater.
+Check out the Broad Theater in Tremé for the hottest movies of the moment paired with buttery popcorn and a bar.
+On select days during the summer, you can also catch a flick at The Orpheum Theater.

 Hang out with critters.

-The zoo may be too hot for a summer day, but the Audubon Aquarium and the Audubon Butterfly Garden and Insectarium are both indoors and just as fun.
+The zoo may be too hot for a summer day, but the Audubon Aquarium of the Americans and the Audubon Butterfly Garden and Insectarium are both indoors and just as fun.
 For an extra adventure, splurge on the Backstage Penguin Pass or check out the IMAX Theater at the Aquarium.